cross-platform/icloud-for-linux/README.md

 Note: snapcraft is here because we are using the Snapcraft Docker container to build in.
 Otherwise you would need to install it using `$ snap install snapcraft`.

 Next, we have to push our .snap file to the [Snapcraft.io](https://snapcraft.io) store.
 This is normally done with a key stored in a local snapcraft.cfg file after logging into Snapcraft on the terminal.
-But GitHub Actions spins up a new VM on each build and while there are ways to persist files between VM instances, lets set that aside for the moment.
+But GitHub Actions spins up a new VM on each build and while there are ways to persist files between VM instances, let's set that aside for the moment.
 What we can here though, rather than having our encrypted key floating around on VMs in-between builds, is to login to the Snapcraft Store on an existing Ubuntu device, export the snapcraft.cfg file containing our key, [convert it to base64 string](https://linux.die.net/man/1/base64), and save that text as [a secret in our GitHub Actions](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets) in a way to be can retrieved and decoded on each run.
 Note the config file and it's key is not saved anywhere in our GitHub repository itself but in the GitHub Actions settings protected with multi-factor authentication.

 Note: If your fork this project and want to push to Snapcraft you will need to generate your own config file, copy to your keyboard, and then into GitHub actions: